 International Special Student Program (ISSP)

 The International Special Student Program (ISSP) is a tremendous learning experience designed for non-U.S. students who are not pursuing an academic degree at Gallaudet University.
 The one- or two-semester program is customized to meet the needs of each scholar, allowing them to gain practical knowledge for personal enrichment and to share when they return home.
-While at Gallaudet they can audit courses, be exposed to what is happening on campus, and visit schools, organizations, and agencies.
+While at Gallaudet they can audit courses or take them for college credit, be exposed to what is happening on campus, and visit schools, organizations, and agencies.